 If you're interested in how to butcher your own deer harvests, you might like this illustrated deer meat guide.

 Butchering at home requires a lot more than a deer meat guide.
-You'll need the right knives for skinning the hide, a hacksaw, wet stone and gloves for cleanliness.
+You'll need the right knives for the skinning process and butchering, a bone saw or hacksaw for cutting bone, a clean butchering surface, and maybe even gloves for cleanliness.

 But when you get to reap the rewards of a harvest, cooking up stew meat or slicing jerky strips to chare with friends and family, it makes it all worth it.

 How Well Do You Know Your Cuts of Venison?

 Getting a deer from the field to the freezer starts with properly field dressing the animal.
 Make sure to store and hang the meat in a cool and dry environment that's below 50 degrees Fahrenheit.